OctopusDeploy/docs/docs/deployments/azure/deploying-to-service-fabric/index.md

 Octopus Deploy can help you perform repeatable and controlled deployments of your applications into Service Fabric clusters.

-## What kind of applications can i deploy to Service Fabric?
+## What kind of applications can I deploy to Service Fabric?

 The short answer is: anything and everything!
 As long as you can script the deployment, Octopus can automate your deployments into a Service Fabric cluster.